about tcsA Day with TCS World Travel: Peru

 Read below for a detailed daily itinerary.

-Our train pulls into the station in the early afternoon.
-From here, it’s a half-hour ride to Machu Picchu, perched high in the mountains and surrounded by lush jungle.
+The Hiram Bingham pulls into the station in the early afternoon.
+From here, it’s a half-hour ride on the luxury train to Machu Picchu, perched high in the mountains and surrounded by lush jungle.
 Skip the lines outside the UNESCO World Heritage site and break up into small groups of 8 to 10 people—each with its own expert guide.
 Wander through the terraces, staircases, temples and plazas that speak to Inca ingenuity, and embrace the mystique of this stone citadel, which was lost in the clouds for centuries.
 Cap off your excursion with a late-afternoon tea, and, if there’s time, indulge in a little shopping to find the perfect souvenir.

 Celebrate the excitement of our day at Machu Picchu on our return trip to Cusco aboard the Hiram Bingham train.
 As the train flies through the falling darkness, a live band will begin to play in the bar car.
 Dance to the infectious rhythms with a Pisco sour, a traditional Peruvian cocktail, in one hand, before sitting down to enjoy a four-course dinner.